Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 * The run mode you're using doesn't match any browser on your machine.
 Check the parameters you passed to Selenium when you program opens the browser.
 * You specified the path to the browser explicitly (using "\*custom"--see above) but the path is incorrect.
 Check to be sure the path is correct.
-Also check the forums to be sure there are no known issues with your browser and the "\*custom" parameters.
+Also check the user group to be sure there are no known issues with your browser and the "\*custom" parameters.

 Selenium Cannot Find the AUT